 Hello everyone.
-Today, I want to show you how to build a development environment for C/C++ in the Atom text editor.
+In this article, I want to show you how to build a development environment for C/C++ in the Atom text editor.
 If you don’t familiar with Atom, please read this article before.
-There are many IDE options for developing C/C++ applications on Linux such as CLion($), Qt Builder etc. However, I usually prefer working on Atom because it is fast and lightweight when we compare with its competitors.
+There are many IDE options for developing C/C++ applications on Linux such as CLion, Qt Builder etc. However, I usually prefer working on Atom because it is fast and lightweight when we compare with its competitors.

 Firstly, if you want a complete development environment, you can choose a commercial IDE, but I strongly recommend to you to setup this kind of lightweight development environment.
 Let’s start!

 Atom has a strong package management system located on Edit->Preferences->Packages tab.
 Moreover, You can also look at these packages at http://atom.io/packages.
 I picked up some of the most useful packages for you.
 In order;